spack/spack/lib/spack/docs/packaging_guide.rst

   Name    Default   Description
   ======= ======== ========================
-  shared   True     Build shared libraries static   None     Build static libraries mpi      None     Use MPI python   None     Build Python extension
+  shared   True     Build shared libraries static            Build static libraries mpi               Use MPI python            Build Python extension
   ======= ======== ========================

 If specified in this table, the corresponding default should be used